Together in Christ: 'Comfort Beyond the Frustration, Anger, and Grief from Death' — John 11:20-23

 Key Thought

 That said, we probably don't need to lead with cheerily sharing these things with them from afar — social media, text, phone, or letter.
 At least not initially.
 Jesus didn't send a message from far away.
 He didn't send a messenger to tell Martha and Mary of His sadness, grief, and anger.
 [4] Jesus waited a few days, then He went in person to comfort and bless them.
-While we cannot know all the reasons He delayed, we can notice that He did not rush His conversations with Martha and Mary, nor did He have them from afar.
+While we cannot know all the reasons He delayed, we can notice that He did not rush His conversations with Martha and Mary, nor did He have the conversations from afar.
 He went in person.
 He not only empathized with their grief and anger, but He also demonstrated his grief, anger, and love.
-Bodily presence, listening, and loving are often the three most needed companions for someone in grief.
-They don't need greeting card slogans or refrigerator magnet trite-isms in the face of their profound loss.
+Bodily presence, listening, and loving are often the three most needed things for someone in grief.
+Those in grief don't need greeting card slogans or refrigerator magnet trite-isms in the face of their profound loss.
 They need our loving presence and empathic listening.

 What do we say?